jkchandra/GridWorld-PolicySearch/README.md

 2. Initialize Number of Iterations = 0, States, unchanged = true
 3. Randomly sets policy as the initial policy
 4. While (unchanged = false)
-  -U = policyEval(StateGrid, U)
+   - U = policyEval(StateGrid, U)
-  -Unchanged = true
+   - Unchanged = true
-  -For each State in States:
+   - For each State in States:
-    -If Wall, Continue
+     - If Wall, Continue
-    -Find Maximum ActionUtility of State as BestActionUtility -Let CurrentActionUtility be the Current ActionUtility of State based on U -If (BestActionUtility > CurrentActionUtility)
+     - Find Maximum ActionUtility of State as BestActionUtility
+     - Let CurrentActionUtility be the Current ActionUtility of State based on U
+     - If (BestActionUtility > CurrentActionUtility)
-      -Set State Action as Action from BestActionUtility -Unchanged = false
+       - Set State Action as Action from BestActionUtility
+       - Unchanged = false
-  -Increment Number of Iterations
+  - Increment Number of Iterations
 5. Returns U

 ## Policy Evaluation